 Guests artists, speakers and professionals enhance our program by delivering classes and workshops to support students in developing their own talents and passions.
 This gives our students a unique opportunity to become artists in their chosen field.

 PRIMARY SCHOOL CURRICULUM

 Topic based learning

-Children are able to look at multiple perspectives and make meaningful connections while also thinking critically.
+Children learn to look at multiple perspectives and make meaningful connections while also thinking critically.
 Units of work include individual and collaborative projects.
 Internationalism is embedded into each topic developing student global mindset.
-Through our studies we travel the globe learning about the rich cultural diversity of the world and develop respect and tolerance for others.
+Through our studies, we travel the globe learning about the rich cultural diversity of the world and develop respect and tolerance for others.

 The core curriculum from ages 5 – 11 (Year 1 – Year 6) includes all the areas of learning on the right side: